-When trying to deal with debt, consolidating your credit cards and low-interest loans can help you save a lot of time and money.
-Debt consolidation is a great way to get out of debt and more often than not it can help save you from financial ruin.
-While getting out of debt can be life-changing, you need to consider how a debt consolidation loan will affect your credit rating.
+The best things about debt consolidation is the effect it has on your finances.
+Consolidating your credit cards and high-interest loans saves a lot of time and money.
+Debt consolidation is a great way to get out of debt and it can help save you from financial ruin.
+However, you need to consider how a debt consolidation loan will affect your credit.

-Will it look bad on my credit report?
-Will it affect my ability to get the loan I need?
-And how do I go about consolidating my debt so that it won’t negatively affect my credit rating?
-We’ll go over all of these questions below so that you can be as equipped as possible to finally tackle your debts.
+Will a consolidation loan look bad on your credit report?
+Will it change your credit score or affect your ability to get a loan in the future?
+And how do you go about consolidating your debt so that it won’t negatively affect your credit rating?

 Debt Consolidation Loans

 The debt consolidation loan is probably the most popular form of debt consolidation.
-Simply put you get a new loan, which has better terms and a lower interest rate, to pay off your other debts.
+Simply put, you get a new loan that has better terms and a lower interest rate, to pay off your other debts.
 If you’re currently thinking about consolidating your debts this option is probably high on your list of viable choices.

-If you’re having trouble getting a debt consolidation loan because of your low credit score then you should consider entering a debt management program.
-You’ll work with a credit counsellor who will negotiate with your creditors to reduce your interest rates and payment amounts.
-You’re still paying back your debt and you’re technically not consolidating your debt, but it’s another great form of debt relief.
+If you’re having trouble getting a debt consolidation loan because of your low credit score or income, you should consider entering a debt management program.
+You’ll work with a credit counsellor who will negotiate with your creditors to reduce your interest rates, fees or payment amounts by extending the period of time to repay the debt.

-This completely depends on where you are financially before you enter a debt management program.
-But you’ll also be given an R7 credit rating that will last for the following 3 years.
-An R7 credit rating will show up on your report as “making regular payments through a special arrangement to settle your debts”.
+- R7 Credit Rating.
+When you enter a DMP, You’ll be given an R7 credit rating, which will show up on your report as “making regular payments through a special arrangement to settle your debts”.

 If you want to consolidate your debts on your own then you might want to consider a balance transfer.
 This is where you transfer the balance from your high-interest credit card to a card that has a lower interest rate.
 While this can work it is extremely important that you find a credit card that has a lower interest rate and affordable balance transfer fees.
 A balance transfer is almost never free so if the fees associated with it are high, it might not be worth it.
 Also, make sure that the low-interest rate you thought you were getting doesn’t end after a short introductory period.

-While every debt consolidation option has its own unique effect on your credit rating there are a few positive effects you can look forward too:
+While every debt consolidation option has its own unique effect on your credit rating there are a few positive effects you can look forward to:

-- Since you’re on a mission to become debt free make sure you make timely payments on both your credit accounts and your debt consolidation loan.
-On time repayment of new credit will have a positive effect on your credit in the long run.
+- Better Payment History.
+Since you’re on a mission to become debt free make sure you make timely payments on your debt consolidation loan.
+Though it may take some time, on-time payments on your debt consolidation loan will positively affect your payment history which has the biggest impact on your credit score.